Nargeshdb/Inference-Artifact/README.md

 TODO(MS): will it be completely obvious how the output of the script corresponds to the table?
 If not, give some guidance.
-TODO: numbers for @EnsuresCalledMethods(@Calls in the table) is not concistent with the paper --> fix scripts to check if value set of manually written annotaion is subset of inferred annotation value set
-TODO: numbers for @InheritableMustCall(@MustCall in the table) is not concistent with the paper --> fix scripts to not count @InheritableMustCall{} annotations

 ### Generate Numbers for Table 2